 Request a colocation quote to receive the best price.

-In this article, we'll outline what is server colocation, how much does it cost, and which businesses benefit most from colocating a server.
+In this article, we’ll outline what is colocation, what is the pricing for colocation, and which businesses benefit most from colocating a server.

 See Also: The ServerMania Colocation Catalog

 What is Colocation?

 Colocation hosting (sometimes referred to as simply “colo”) is a service where a business drops off or ships servers to a provider such as ServerMania and the provider racks the servers in its secure data center and connects the server to power and networking.
 For one monthly price, colocation hosting provides businesses with a secure location that is climate controlled, guarded by security officers 24×7, and staffed with technicians to perform any physical server activities required (remote hands).
 These facilities feature redundant power, networking, and cooling to ensure the most reliable server hosting experience.